 Asking for What You Need: Handling Feedback

 Thursday, March 7, 1:00-3:00pm

 Theme: Asking for and receiving feedback can be a painful process.
 We will discuss how to determine what kind of feedback you need, how to ask for it, and how to handle the feedback you receive.

-Takeaway: Concrete tools for setting guidelines for their readers (when possible) and processing feedback.
+Takeaway: Concrete tools for setting guidelines for your readers (when possible) and processing their feedback.

 Now What?: Revision as a Way of Life

 Theme: Revision is a life-long process (shoutout to Kiese Laymon)—not on a singular piece of work, but, hopefully, in one’s thinking and scholarship overall.
 We will discuss concrete techniques for incorporating feedback and letting go of a finished project.